heroku/einstein-vision-node/README.md

-# Salesforce Predictive Vision, Image Identifier demo
+# Salesforce Predictive Vision Service Image Identifier Demo App

-Image classification with the [Salesforce Predictive Vision Service](http://docs.metamind.io/docs/what-is-the-predictive-vision-service).
+This Node.js sample app uses the Predictive Vision Service add-on and enables you to send an image into an existing model and get a prediction back.
+Click this link to learn more about the [Salesforce Predictive Vision Service](http://docs.metamind.io/docs/what-is-the-predictive-vision-service).
+Click the Deploy to Heroku button below to deploy this app to Heroku and create a new Predictive Services account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/pvs-node/tree/use-addon)

-## Selecting a Model
+## Select a Model

-[Pre-built models](http://docs.metamind.io/docs/use-pre-built-models) are provided to get started quickly.
+[Pre-built models](http://docs.metamind.io/docs/use-pre-built-models) let you get started quickly with the service.
+You can use these models instead of creating your own custom model.
+When you call the service, you pass in the ID of the model.
 The model IDs are:

-* `GeneralImageClassifier`, the default for this app
+* `GeneralImageClassifier`—The default for this app.
+This model is used to classify a variety of images and contains thousands of labels.
-* `FoodImageClassifier`
+* `FoodImageClassifier`—This model is used to classify different foods and contains over 500 labels.

-To set for an app:
+To set the model ID for an app:

-✏️ *Replace each `$VARIABLE` in the following command with a specific value: the desired model ID & Heroku app name.*
+✏️ *Replace each `$VARIABLE` in the following command with a specific value: the desired model ID and the Heroku app name.*

 ```bash
 heroku config:set PREDICTIVE_VISION_MODEL_ID=$MODEL_ID --app $APP_NAME
 ```

-## Using a Custom Model
+## Create a Custom Model

-Once a Heroku app is deployed with the Predictive Services Add-on, use its credentials to create a custom model and upload training images.
+Once a Heroku app is deployed with the Predictive Services add-on, use the app credentials to create a custom model and upload training images.

 1. Fetch your credentials from the app